T

 museum

-A poignant museum dedicated to the role of women in Vietnamese society and history, with exhibits on traditional dress, wartime contributions, and daily life.
+A comprehensive museum dedicated to the roles and contributions of Vietnamese women throughout history and in contemporary society.
+Features engaging exhibits on traditional attire, wartime roles, and family life.

 2. Midday